Percentage Increase Calculator: A Complete Guide (With Examples)

 Here's how to use the calculator on your site (or similar):

-1. Enter the Original Value (starting amount).
+1. Enter the Original Value.

-2. Enter the New Value (final amount).
+2. Enter the New Value.

-4. View the Percentage Increase result, often with a positive sign.
+4. View the Percentage Increase result.

 Real‑World Use Cases